 'The Charm Of Chunhyang Captivates The World' 96Th Namwon Chunhyang Festiva Kicks Off On April 30

-NAMWON, KOREA, April 11, 2026 (GLOBE NEWSWIRE) -- The 96th Namwon Chunhyang Festival will take place from April 30 to May 6, 2026, in Namwon, South Korea, according to the festival organizers.“Chunhyang”-the heart of“K-Culture” that has captured the hearts of people worldwide, the essence of Korean traditional culture, and a symbol of timeless romance-will touch the hearts of people around the globe this spring.
+Namwon, Korea, Apr 11, 2026 - (ACN Newswire) - The 96th Namwon Chunhyang Festival will take place from April 30 to May 6, 2026, in Namwon, South Korea, according to the festival organizers.“Chunhyang”-the heart of“K-Culture” that has captured the hearts of people worldwide, the essence of Korean traditional culture, and a symbol of timeless romance-will touch the hearts of people around the globe this spring.

 “Chunhyang” is the name of the heroine in a classic Korean love story often compared to“Romeo and Juliet.”
 This heart-wrenching love story from the Joseon Dynasty, previously featured on the K-pop show 'Demon Hunters,' has been reinterpreted with a modern sensibility, establishing itself as a regional traditional cultural festival enjoyed by people of all ages.